kroxylicious/kroxylicious/RELEASING.md

 At a high level, the process is as follows:

+1. The developer prepares the release blog post.
 1. The developer adds their private key/passphrase as repository secrets
 1. The workflow `stage_release` tags, builds/signs the release, and stages the release on a Nexus staging repository.
 This process uses the GitHub machine account [kroxylicious-robot](https://github.com/kroxylicious-robot) and a user token owned by Sonatype account `kroxylicious` account.
 1. The stage release is verified using manual verification steps.
-1. The workflow `deploy_release` releases from the staged repository to Maven Central.
+1. The release is made public.
-1. The developer removes their private key/passphrase as repository secrets.
+1. The developer removes their private key/passphrase from the repository secrets.

 ## Pre-Requisites